nitin-kg/n-goyal/README.md

 -   ✏️ Studied JavaScript and ReactJS on
     [FrontEnd Masters](https://frontendmasters.com/)

--   ❓ Currently studying Node/Express and MongoDB
+-   ❓ Currently working on my Node/Express and MongoDB skills

--   🖥️ My latest project is the url-shortner (MERN) [Shortie](https://www.google.com/)
+-   🖥️ My latest project is the url-shortner (MEN) [Shortie](https://www.google.com/)

 -   👨‍💻 My projects are available right here on Github